North and East Iceland Highlights

 The stunning Dettifoss is Europe’s most powerful waterfall with an average waterflow of 193 m³/s, thundering down to the Jokulsargljufur canyon.
 The waterfall is eroding at an astonishing rate cutting a dramatic 20km long gorge into the landscape.

-See, hear and smell the bubbling mud pools at Namaskard, an expanse of hot springs, fumaroles and mud pots which seem to boil with relentless energy.
+See, hear and smell the bubbling mud pools at Namaskard, an expanse of hot springs, fumaroles and mud pits which seem to boil with relentless energy.
 The region owes its geothermal energy to the Krafla volcano system which is also responsible for the unusually beautiful colourful minerals that layer the area.

 Soak in milky-blue geothermal waters whilst taking in the magical views of the area around Lake Myvatn in north east Iceland.
 The water is a consistent temperature of 38-40 degrees and is a great place to relax and unwind after a day of exploring.
 It is natural and unique, allowing for a true Icelandic feeling.